siteorigin/influence/README.md

 License
 ---------------
 This theme, like WordPress, is licensed under the GPL 2.0.
 Use it to make something cool, have fun, and share what you've learned with others.
-The premium version of this theme is also licensed under the same GPL 2.0 license.
+Influence Plus, the addon plugin, is also licensed under GPL.

 All Javascript is located in /js/ with license headers where appropriate.

-All demo photographs have been sourced from Pixabay and are licensed under the public domain.
-Demo videos are by Greg Priday and licensed under public domain.
+All demo photograph is copyright Kathy Priday and licensed under GPL with permission from the author.
+Demo video was created by Greg Priday and licensed under public domain.

 This theme is originally based on Underscores (_s) starter theme http://underscores.me/